 All passengers entering Greece are not required to fill in the Passenger Locator Form (PLF).

 Which Greek land borders are open to international travellers?

 Travellers are allowed to enter from the land borders through the entry gates of Promachonas, Ormenio, Evzonoi, Nymfaia, Niki, Doirani, Kristallopigi, Kipi, Kakavia, Kastanies, Exohi and Mavromatiou on a 24h basis.

 Incoming air travellers may have to take a random or targeted test.
 Those who test positive will be quarantined for at least 10 days in a designated hotel in Halkidiki.
 The Greek state will be covering the cost of treatment for any tourists (including their families) who test positive for Covid-19 during their visit.

 All hotels and other accommodation facilities like villas, rental apartments & studio, camping sites etc are operating as usual.

-The accommodation, as well as the rest of the tourist facilities in Halkidiki, are getting ready to provide safe conditions to the visitors, according to the measures and recommendations of the Greek National Public Health Organization (EODY).
+The accommodation, as well as the rest of the tourist facilities in Halkidiki, are ready to provide safe conditions to the visitors, according to the measures and recommendations of the Greek National Public Health Organization (EODY).
 The measures are related to the functioning of the hotels and private accommodation, tourist agencies, camps and marinas, air traffic, private and public transportation, restaurants, bars and beach bars.

-All the tourism stakeholders aim to provide the maximum safety to the guests as well as to protect the health of the local people along with the health of all the Greeks and international citizens who plan to visit Halkidiki.
+All the tourism stakeholders aim to provide maximum safety to the guests as well as to protect the health of the local people along with the health of all the Greeks and international citizens who plan to visit Halkidiki.

 All the information regarding the details of the opening of each accommodation facility can be found on their official website and social media.